nickjg1/homeserver-ansible/README.md

 ## Credit

-This uses [ansible-nas](https://github.com/davestephens/ansible-nas) to help with installation of services.
+This uses [ansible-nas](https://github.com/davestephens/ansible-nas) to help with installation of services and [geerlingguy's]https://github.com/geerlingguy ansible roles.